Why Your Cart Abandonment Strategy Needs To Get Emotional

 Injecting emotion into your cart abandonment strategy

 Your cart abandonment strategy should be one of your top ecommerce priorities.
-A study by the Baynard Institute claims that carts are abandoned at a rate of 68.63% every year.
+A study by the Baymard Institute claims that carts are abandoned at a rate of 68.63% every year.
 That’s a staggering number of missed sales!

 There are myriad reasons why consumers neglect to commit to their purchase, including a confusing checkout process, no express shipping option, or an unanticipated shipping cost, to name but a few.
 Having a cart abandonment strategy in place means you can chase up on these missed sales and maximize your profits.

 But simply sending a polite email to your dithering customers reminding them about their abandoned purchase isn’t enough.
 Today’s consumers are marketing-savvy and have a plethora of e-tail options available to them.
 It’ll take more than a simple reminder email to convince them to return to your store.
 An emotionally-driven cart abandonment strategy helps urge your consumers to act, whether that’s through humor, guilt, or simple fear of missing out (FOMO).